kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 300
+### Problem 300 (Easy)

 This problem was asked by Uber.

 On election day, a voting machine writes data in the form `(voter_id, candidate_id)` to a text file.
-Write a program that reads this file as a stream and returns the top 3 candidates at any given time.
+Write a program that reads this file as a stream and returns the top `3` candidates at any given time.
 If you find a voter voting more than once, report this as fraud.

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution300.java)

 ---

-### Problem 301
+### Problem 301 (Medium)

 This problem was asked by Triplebyte.